x7mdx/Assignment_3/README.md

 ## Limitations of System

 1. Modifying an order will remove the discount
-2. No Varification of Email
+2. No Varification of Email and Email Validator
 3. Email can't be changed.
+4. Minor Bugs

+## Future Planings
+1. Better GUI Design
+2. Removing All known minor bugs
+3. Email Varifications